Troll338cz/CTN_GPON/Frontier_FOG421/README.md

 # or from U-boot
 eeprom set adminen 1

-TLF_TELNET_ENABLE=1 can be set by adding sys.cfg into /mnt/rwdir bjt unlock tool still needed
+TLF_TELNET_ENABLE=1 can be set by adding sys.cfg into /mnt/rwdir but unlock tool still needed
 TODO: CLI debug submenu menu creds

 ```